Eternals (film): Home media

 Eternals began streaming on Disney+ on January 12, 2022, with the option to view the theatrical version of the film or an IMAX Enhanced version.
 Audio commentary and additional bonus features for the film were added to Disney+ in March 2022.
 It was released on Ultra HD Blu-ray, Blu-ray, and DVD on February 15.
 The home media includes audio commentary, deleted scenes, a gag reel, and various behind-the-scenes featurettes.

+In the United States, Eternals debuted at No. 4 on iTunes in transactions, No. 5 on Google Play, and No. 3 on Vudu, which ranks titles by revenue, for the week of January 10–17.
+The film debuted at No. 1 on both the overall disc sales chart and the Blu-ray Disc chart for the week ending February 19.
+Blu-ray formats accounted for 67% of first-week sales, with 37% from standard Blu-ray and 30% from 4K Ultra HD editions.
+The film remained the No. 1 best-selling DVD and Blu-ray for the second consecutive week on both charts for the week ending February 26, while also debuting at No. 4 on the rental chart following a one-week delay in availability at Redbox kiosks.
+Blu-ray formats accounted for 67% of the film's first-week disc sales, with 37% from standard Blu-ray and 30% from 4K Ultra HD.
+For the month of April 2022, Eternals ranked No. 8 on the year-to-date disc sales chart, according to Circana.

-According to Samba TV, Eternals was watched by 2 million U.S. households during its first five days on Disney+.
-Eternals was also the top streaming film for viewers in the United States for the week ending January 16, 2022, according to Whip Media's TV Time.
+Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that Eternals was watched by 2 million U.S. households during its first five days on Disney+.
+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that it was the top streaming film for viewers in the U.S. for the week ending January 16.
+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, announced that Eternals was streamed for 4.24 billion minutes in 2022, ranking as the thirteenth most-streamed film of the year.
+Eternals was the most-streamed Marvel film of 2022, making it both the first MCU and first superhero film to appear on the annual list.

 Reception

 Box office

 Eternals grossed $164.9 million in the United States and Canada, and $237.2 million in other territories, for a worldwide total of $402.1 million.
 The film's opening weekend earned $162 million globally, which was the second-largest worldwide opening weekend in the COVID-19 pandemic for a Hollywood film, of which IMAX contributed to over $13.6 million.